prathambhatia/Image-Analytics/README.md

 •	Fourier Transform Image Processing
 •	Wavelet Image Processing

-Q2B.
-Explain Gaussian Image Processing Algorithm.
-Mention the syntax.
-GAUSSIAN IMAGE PROCESSING
-•	Gaussian blur which is also known as gaussian smoothing, is the result of blurring an image by a Gaussian function.
-•	It is used to reduce image noise and reduce details.
-The visual effect of this blurring technique is similar to looking at an image through the translucent screen.
-It is sometimes used in computer vision for image enhancement at different scales or as a data augmentation technique in deep learning.
-•	Formula:

-•	In practice, it is best to take advantage of the Gaussian blur’s separable property by dividing the process into two passes.
-In the first pass, a one-dimensional kernel is used to blur the image in only the horizontal or vertical direction.
-In the second pass, the same one- dimensional kernel is used to blur in the remaining direction.
-The resulting effect is the same as convolving with a two-dimensional kernel in a single pass.
-Let’s see an example to understand what gaussian filters do to an image.

-•	Syntax: img.filter(ImageFilter.GaussianBlur)

-Q2C.
-Explain PIL.
-Mention Any two operations of PIL with code.
-Ans.
-Same as Set 1 Q1D.

 Q2D.
 Explain Open CV.
 -	OPENCV stands for Open-Source Computer Vision.